gus-waritthorn/task-manager/README.md

 - this project is focusing on a functionality first
 - delete a task by swiping a list to the left and click delete button
-- task list will persistant between application instance
+- task list will persistant between application instance using async-storage
+- form validation using react-hook-form and yup for a schema validator